Sensory User's Manual

 dictates this manner of tasting.

-A different technique may be used
+A different plan may be used

 before tasting any of them.
 Proceed through once, smelling each in

 second chance to coax more from them.
-Classify the wines, based on

 aromas, from "weak" to "strong" to "defective" to set the order of

-tasting.
+actual tasting.
 It requires discipline to delay tasting the strongest or

 most appealing wine, but it provides a chance to form a more definite